Tinka8ell/book-manager-api/README.md

 - Clue 2: What if someone wants to find a book by an ID that doesn't yet exist?
   How can we improve the API by handling errors gracefully and show a helpful message to the client?

+### Implementation:
+* Added tests for get, put and delete for missing bookId's